hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250610491v2-surface-fairness-deep-bias-a-comparative-study-of-bias-in-language-m.md

 ---
 layout: default
-title: Surface Fairness, Deep Bias: A Comparative Study of Bias in Language Models
+title: "Surface Fairness, Deep Bias: A Comparative Study of Bias in Language Models"
 ---

 # Surface Fairness, Deep Bias: A Comparative Study of Bias in Language Models